Anna Mangin

-Anna M. Mangin (October 1844 - March 1, 1931) was an American inventor, educator, caterer and women's rights campaigner.
+Anna M. Mangin (October 1844 - March 1, 1931) was an American inventor, educator, and caterer.
 She invented a kitchen tool she called a pastry fork in 1891.
 This was different from the eating utensil also known as a pastry fork.

 Early life

 It is believed that Anna M. Mangin was born Anna Matilda Barker in October 1844 in the state of Louisiana.
-On her 1877 marriage application, she listed her parents as Jacob Barker and one P. [Polly?]
+On her 1877 marriage application, she listed her parents as Jacob Barker and P. [Polly?]
 Shelton.
 Jacob Barker was a prosperous planter, merchant and politician who was in his late sixties at the time of Annie's birth.
-It is of note that Barker, a native of Maine, worked closely with Rhode Island merchant Rowland G. Hazard who, using Louisiana state laws, was able to free over one hundred Northern-born African-Americans who had been enslaved.
-It is possible that Annie arrived in Nantucket, Massachusetts through the ministrations of Barker, Hazard, and African-American minister, activist, orator and Underground Railroad conductor Charles Bennett Ray; it is known that Annie was taken in by Ray's sister, seamstress and business woman Elizabeth S. Ray and her husband, shoemaker and merchant Abraham M. Nahar, a native of Surinam.
+Barker, a native of Maine, worked closely with Rhode Island merchant Rowland G. Hazard who, using Louisiana state laws, was able to free over one hundred Northern-born African-Americans who had been enslaved.
+It is possible that Annie arrived in Nantucket, Massachusetts through the ministrations of Barker, Hazard, and African-American minister, activist, orator and Underground Railroad conductor Charles Bennett Ray.
+It is known that Annie was taken in by Ray's sister, seamstress and business woman Elizabeth S. Ray and her husband, shoemaker and merchant Abraham M. Nahar, a native of Surinam.
 Annie was adopted by the childless couple and was known as Annie Mattie Nahar.